mgreenig/COVIDENCE-survey/README.md

 valid_dosages_norm = pd.Series(norm.cdf(valid_dosages_scaled), index = valid_dosages.index)
 ```

-Again, if run from the command line:
+Again, if run from the command line with a filepath to the survey answers:

 ```
-python Annotate_patient_dosages.py
+python Annotate_patient_dosages.py path/to/survey/answer/csv
 ```

 The script then outputs the patient-level drug scores in a CSV file (not included here)